Build Your Future With An Electrical Technology Certificate

 People in this career often have these skills:

 - Manual Dexterity – Holding and moving items with your hands

 - Problem Sensitivity and Critical Thinking – Noticing when problems occur

 and using logic to identify solutions

 - Active Listening – Listening to others, not interrupting, and asking good questions

 People in this career need skills such as:

 - Analytical Thinking

-There are many benefits in completing the ELET Program.
+There are many benefits in completing the Electrical Technology Program.
 Students get hands-on training through electrical wiring projects in convenient evening courses.
 Additionally, students develop foundational skills that apply to many other educational and career training opportunities.

 Electrical Trainees have careers that often grow into the following positions: